Carnosine: benefits, dosage, contraindications

 Musculoskeletal effects

 Carnosine is part of a family of histidine-containing dipeptides found in the skeletal muscle of all vertebrates, but its content is particularly high in mammals that rely on anaerobic metabolism to fuel their activity.
-Anaerobic metabolism is a biological process that allows the production of energy in the absence of oxygen.
+Anaerobic metabolism is a biological process that enables energy production in the absence of oxygen.
 It occurs in cells during intense physical exercise.
 Instead of using oxygen to break down glucose, anaerobic metabolism converts glucose into lactic acid.
-Carnosine, anserine, and balenine are all widely distributed in mammalian tissues, but carnosine proves to be the main histidine dipeptide in humans.
-There is a strong positive relationship between carnosine content and the buffering capacity of muscles in all species, with significantly higher carnosine concentration in fast-twitch muscle fibers compared to slow-twitch fibers.
-The main physiological role of carnosine in skeletal muscle appears to be its buffering role, helping to maintain acid-base balance during intense exercise.
-Its ability to capture muscle hydrogen ions during intense exercise moderates the drop in intracellular pH, allowing exercise to continue for a longer duration.
-High muscle carnosine concentrations would delay the onset of muscle fatigue during intense exercise of 1 to 5 minutes.
-Recent studies have suggested that intramuscular carnosine may also act as an exchanger of calcium and hydrogen ions at the level of muscle fibers, for instance, when it captures more hydrogen ions, this may lead to a release of calcium ions in muscle fibers.
-This release of calcium promotes better muscle contraction and thus increases the force produced by the muscles.
+Carnosine, anserine and balenine are all widely distributed in mammalian tissues, but carnosine appears to be the main histidine dipeptide in humans.
+There is a strong positive relationship between carnosine content and muscle buffering capacity across species, with a significantly higher concentration of carnosine in fast-twitch muscle fibers than in slow-twitch fibers.
+The primary physiological role of carnosine in skeletal muscle appears to be its buffering function, helping to maintain acid–base balance during intense exercise.
+Its ability to bind muscle hydrogen ions during intense exercise moderates the drop in intracellular pH, which allows exercise to continue for a longer duration.
+High intramuscular carnosine concentrations would delay the onset of muscle fatigue during intense exercise lasting 1 to 5 minutes.
+Recent studies have suggested that intramuscular carnosine may also act as an exchanger of calcium and hydrogen ions at the level of muscle fibers; for example, when it binds more hydrogen ions, this can lead to the release of calcium ions within the muscle fibers.
+This release of calcium promotes better muscle contraction and thereby increases the force produced by the muscles.

 Usages associés